City Clerk's Office

 The Treasurer's Office maintains a system of accounts for all city departments, regulates disbursements of funds, and maintains all records of bond accounts, investments, special assessments and payroll.
 The Treasurer's Office also coordinates the City's required annual audit and coordinates general tax and assessing inquires and paperwork.

 The City utilizes WCA Assessing for all assessing functions.
-The City Assessor, Jennifer Neiman, or Assessment Clerk, Carol Jones, can answer questions on your assessment and tax status.
+The City Assessor Jennifer Stamper, or Assessment Clerk, Bryan Huffman, can answer question on your assessment and tax status.

 Assessment and property tax information is available online for active parcels.
 You can find it by clicking here.